 - Removal of 14 of the existing 50 trees and the planting of 27 new street trees.

 - Lifting the canopy of some trees (removing lower branches which hang over the road).

 - Upgrading of major underground stormwater drainage systems.

 - Installation of a roundabout at the intersection of Dew Street.

 - Reconstruction of the road pavement, kerbing and footpaths.

 - Construction of new indented parking bays.

-The majority of the new trees to be planted on George Street are a variety of the Acer tree (see picture above).
+The majority of the new trees being planted on George Street are a variety of the Acer tree (see picture above).
 This species has been selected as it has similar characteristics to the existing Plane Trees, however has a less aggressive root system.
 While these trees will not grow to the same scale as the Plane Trees, they are better suited to the location, given the presence of overhead power lines and the narrow road verge.

 During the past five years this project has been in consideration, several reports and associated design solution options have been presented to Council.